Japan government could run out of money by end-Nov - finance minister

 The opposition-controlled upper house of parliament has shown no movement toward enacting a deficit-bond bill -- needed to implement about 40 percent of the annual budget's 90.3 trillion yen in spending -- before the current session ends on Saturday.

-The spectre has emerged, however, of a Japanese "fiscal cliff" of economically damaging spending cuts, heightening investor worries over a protracted delay to the deficit-bond bill, although financial markets have so far shown little reaction.
+The spectre has emerged of a Japanese "fiscal cliff" of economically damaging spending cuts, heightening investor worries over a protracted delay to the deficit-bond bill, although financial markets have so far shown little reaction.

 Further spending deferrals could be considered in October if the bill remains deadlocked, Azumi said, while the government will do its utmost to avert a shutdown like those that have threatened the U.S. government.